 This service provides specialist support for people who are being prescribed benzodiazepines and opiates by their GP and are seeking additional support to reduce and stop their use to improve their health and treatment outcomes.
-BOWS is commissioned by The London Boroughs of Camden and Islington, working in partnership with Camden Council and Islington Council to support service users.
+BOWS is commissioned by The London Borough of Islington, working in partnership with Islington Council to support service users.

 How we can help you